NOVEL-IN-PROGRESS

 "First, we go to the church.
 Come, we go now 'fore it gets hot."

 Severine shook her head.
 She wasn't going to no church.
-She hated the way the priests looked at her, not like they looked at them rich women at Mass.
-No, their smiles went stiff when she knelt at their feet with hands crossed and palms up to receive the host at holy communion.
-Perhaps she didn't pray hard enough and so her thoughts wandered in tyrannical circles.
-Church is a place to think about such things even while pondering the Lord's resurrection, along with what those long burnt-out candles at the church's door may have conveyed.
-Before their flicker finally went out, did they lift the prayers of the suffering to Jesus, as the priest so claimed?
-But what if he lied?
-Else why am I still here? she wondered, even as the canal still smiled for her attendance.
+She hated the way the priests looked at her.
+It wasn't like they looked at them rich women at Mass.
+No, their smiles went stiff when she knelt at their feet with hands crossed and palms up to receive the host.
+Perhaps she didn't pray hard enough.
+Church is a place to wonder about such things while pondering the Lord's resurrection, along with what those long burnt-out candles had been thinking.
+Before their flickers went out, did they truly convey the prayers of the suffering to Jesus, as the priest so claimed?
+Maybe he lied.
+Else why am I still here?
+She wondered, even as the canal still leaves smiles in my thoughts.

-She pointed to the dirt at her feet, the depths of which, in Jane's mind, was where hell welcomed the rich.
-Jane closed in to finish her diatribe.
+She pointed to the dirt at her feet, the depths of which, in Jane's mind, was where hell awaited the rich.

 "Come, we get there early and find something good for you 'fore the others pick things over."

 Severine nodded.
-As they approached the back gate, Jane looked up to see if her lady was standing at the window watching the goings-on below at the laundry house, but her drapes were still drawn.
-Jane smiled and nodded to Severine, and the gate closed behind them along with the morning.
+From the door of the shed, Jane looked up to see if her lady was standing at the window up there.
+But her drapes were still pulled.
+Jane smiled and nodded to Severine and gestured toward the alley gate.

 "What's the matter with your lady up there?"
 Severine asked once they were out of sight of the big house.